Tovah Design Philosophy

 Summary of Experience

-From a young age, I have had a deep interest in design, which has only further increased during my previous work experience.
 During my internship at Creative Visual Solutions, I immersed myself in 3D modelling, line drawing, and rendering, managing design timelines effectively.
 This experience allowed me to contribute my CAD expertise to trade show booth designs, showcasing my ability to create dynamic and engaging spaces.

 At Encore Market Engagement, I worked as a Creative Specialist and Product Display Installer, where I designed visually cohesive guides for training employees on the program.
 I also travelled across Canada to install these displays myself.
 This role taught me the importance of visual communication and the practical aspects of graphic design.